mouseroot/Unity3D-Scripts/Readme.txt

 TriggerAreaLookAtTag
 	- Will track(rotate, lookat) object with tag when the object enters the trigger area and stop when object leaves (think, tower defense)

+DestroyOffscreen
+	- Will destroy the gameobject when its no longer visible to the renderer